-For extra workspace you can connect one or two external touchscreens to the DVI ports at the rear of either side of the console.
+For extra workspace you can connect an external monitor to the VGA port on the console.

-The external monitors are disabled by default and will show a 'disabled' message.
+The external monitor is disabled by default and will show a 'disabled' message.
 To enable, switch to System mode and select [Display Setup] then press [External Display Disconnected].
 The option will change to [External Display Connected] and the display will be enabled.